kurt-rhee/kurt-rhee.github.io/_posts/2024-04-15-a-primer-on-electrical-mismatch.md

 # Introduction

 Electrical mismatch due to non-uniform shading can be a confusing topic for both new and experienced PV performance modeling professionals.
 The confusion likely arises from the multiple sources.
-For one, there are multiple concepts competing for the term "mismatch."
-But, the main reason is that understanding electrical mismatch due to non-uniform shading requires building up layers of intuition from multiple fields including PV performance modeling, PV systems design, materials science, and electrical engineering.
-In this joint(!) blog post, Mark Mikofski and I will guide you around some common misconceptions that arise when talking about electrical mismatch.
+A minor reason might be that there are multiple concepts competing for the term "mismatch."
+The main reason is that understanding electrical mismatch due to non-uniform shading requires building up layers of intuition from multiple fields including PV performance modeling, PV systems design, materials science, and electrical engineering.
+In this joint(!) blog post, Mark Mikofski and I will guide you around some common misconceptions that arise when talking about electrical mismatch due to non-uniform shading.

 # Definitions and Scope